 Visit Costa del Sol includes listings of where to see flamenco in the city.

 Tourist office – they maintain an up-to-date list of places where you can see flamenco in Malaga.
 Ask for one at any of the tourist offices in Malaga.

 Bienal de flamenco

-The next bi-annual bienal de flamenco is in 2019, a year-round celebration of dance, song and music.
-Some of the best flamenco artists around visited Malaga last year so look out for events if you’re on holiday in Malaga during the year.
+The next bi-annual bienal de flamenco is in 2021, a year-round celebration of dance, song and music.
+Some of the best flamenco artists around visited Malaga in 2019 so look out for events if you’re on holiday in Malaga for the next one.

 Here’s a video of one of the shows